 Well Proposals, Recompletions, and Workovers

 When a well, Recompletion, or Workover is proposed, each Party entitled to Vote or make an Election or submit a written statement, whichever is applicable, has ______ (__) days after receipt of the proposal (inclusive of Saturdays, Sundays, and federal holidays) to respond to it.
-If a drilling rig is on location and day rate rig charges are being charged to the Joint Account and if a Party, who is entitled to do so, has proposed the immediate commencement of a substitute well or a supplemental AFE to a well, or a Recompletion or Workover in or through the same well bore in which the previous operation was conducted or has submitted a supplemental AFE to a well, and if the rig that is on location is to conduct the operation or is to be utilized under the supplemental AFE, a Party entitled to Vote or make an Election or submit a written statement has forty-eight (48) hours after receipt of the proposal (inclusive of Saturdays, Sundays, and federal holidays) to respond to it.
+If a drilling rig is on location and day rate drilling rig charges are being charged to the Joint Account and if a Party, who is entitled to do so, has proposed the immediate commencement of a substitute well or a supplemental AFE to a well, or a Recompletion or Workover in or through the same well bore in which the previous operation was conducted or has submitted a supplemental AFE to a well, and if the drilling rig that is on location is to conduct the operation or is to be utilized under the supplemental AFE, a Party entitled to Vote or make an Election or submit a written statement has forty-eight (48) hours after receipt of the proposal (inclusive of Saturdays, Sundays, and federal holidays) to respond to it.
 The response times for subsequent operations at Objective Depth are provided in Article 10.2 (Exploratory Operations at Objective Depth), Article 11.2 (Appraisal Operations at Objective Depth), and Article 13.2 (Development Operations at Objective Depth).

 Execution AFE